otrv4/otrv4/otrv4.md

   to the user.
 * Display the message in the user configured language.

+If using version 3 and it is expected that the AKE will start when receiving a message:

+  * Reply with a query message

 #### User requests to end an OTR conversation

 Send a data message, encoding a message with an empty human-readable part, and